 Edit Your Practice’s Tables

-Tables are lists of items that your practice’s database uses in PCC EHR and Practice Management tools.
-The tables include your practice’s list of insurance policies, your practice’s clinicians, visit reasons, abbreviations, procedures, diagnoses and more.
+Tables are lists of items that your PCC system uses in various tools.
+For example, your practice’s system has a list of insurance policies, clinicians, visit reasons, procedures, and more.

 On a day-to-day basis, your practice does not need to edit your tables.
 You need to edit a table when you want to add a procedure code for billing purposes, when you add a new insurance policy, or when you change your prices.

-Follow the guidelines below to safely use Partner’s Table Editor (ted) to configure your Partner tables.
+Follow the guidelines below to safely use the Table Editor (ted) to configure your practice’s tables.

-Use With Caution: Making changes in ted affects every user at your practice, and can sometimes affect patient records.
+Use With Caution: Making changes to your practice’s tables affects every user and can sometimes change patient records.
 Before making changes, consider consulting with your office’s system administrator or PCC Support at 1-800-722-1082.

 Run the Table Editor and Select a Table

-You can run ted from the Partner Configuration window in your Partner windows.
+You can run the Table Editor from the Configuration window in your Practice Management windows.

 Enter any number and press Enter to view the corresponding table.